jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 ##### Completion Criteria

-- One PV archives and retrieves under each backend in the D16 order — MariaDB/TCP, then MariaDB/UDS, then SQLite3 — with the selector (and, for UDS, the G12 JNA dependency) the only change between them.
+- One PV archives and retrieves under each backend in the D16 order — MariaDB/TCP, then MariaDB/UDS, then SQLite3 — with the selector the only change between them.

 ##### Dependencies And Decisions